herebefrogs/2021-space-opera/README.md

 2021: a Space Odyssey
 ========

-My game entry for JS13K Games 2021on the theme "Space".
+My game entry for JS13K Games 2021 on the theme "Space".

 ![2021: a Space Opera title screen](./2021_space_opera.png)